Learning Equilibria in Matching Markets from Bandit Feedback: Regret Bounds

-The regret bound of \Cref{lemma:confset} suggests a simple algorithmic approach: {each round, select the matching with transfers returned by \textsc{ComputeMatch} and update confidence sets accordingly}.
-To instantiate this approach, it remains to construct confidence intervals that contain the true utilities with high probability.
+As formalized in \textsc{MetaMatchUCB}, the regret bound of \Cref{lemma:confset} suggests a simple approach: {at each round, select the matching with transfers returned by \textsc{ComputeMatch} and update confidence sets accordingly}.
+To instantiate \textsc{MetaMatchUCB}, it remains to construct confidence intervals that contain the true utilities with high probability.
 This last step naturally depends on the assumptions made about the utilities and the noise.

-\paragraph{Unstructured preferences.} For this setting, we construct confidence intervals following the classical UCB approach: for each utility value involving the pair $(\man, \woman)\in\Men\times\Women$, we take a length \smash{$O\bigl(\sqrt{\log(|\Agents|\Rounds) / \smash{\pulls_{\man\woman}}}\bigr)$} confidence interval centered around the empirical mean, where $\pulls_{\man\woman}$ is the number of times the pair has been matched thus far.
+\paragraph{Unstructured preferences.} For this setting, we construct confidence intervals following the classical UCB approach: for each utility value involving the pair $(\man, \woman)\in\Men\times\Women$, we take a confidence interval of length \smash{$O\bigl(\sqrt{\log(|\Agents|\Rounds) / \smash{\pulls_{\man\woman}}}\bigr)$} centered at the empirical mean, where $\pulls_{\man\woman}$ is the number of times the pair has been matched thus far.
 We describe this construction precisely in \Cref{alg:bandits} (\textsc{MatchUCB}).

 To analyze \textsc{MatchUCB}, recall that \Cref{lemma:confset} bounds the regret at each step by the lengths of the confidence intervals of each pair in the selected matching.
 Bounding the lengths of the confidence intervals parallels the analysis of UCB for classical stochastic multi-armed bandits.
 We give the full proof of \Cref{thm:instanceind} in \Cref{appendix:proofunstructured}.